 The wait might soon be over.

-Online casino gaming and mobile sports betting may be coming soon to Michigan.
+Michigan casino apps and mobile sports betting may be coming soon to Michigan.
 In Tuesday’s public board meeting, the Michigan Gaming Control Board (MGCB) provided an update on the status of the state’s online launch, and it was positive news for the players who have waited for mobile betting.

 Richard Kalm, Executive Director of the MGCB, said an official announcement regarding a timeline for the state’s launch could come as early as this week, but numerous operators are already poised to get the go-ahead from the MGCB to launch soon.